SuperCelmar/mwpluv2/__tests__/IMPLEMENTATION_NOTES.md

 ## Summary

-The testing infrastructure is **complete and ready for use** once Supabase auth mocking is implemented.
-All other components (MSW handlers, test utilities, integration test structure) are fully functional.
-The current issue is isolated to auth mocking and has clear solutions.
+The testing infrastructure is **complete and fully functional**.
+All components are implemented:
+- ✅ Supabase auth mocking (module-level)
+- ✅ MSW handlers for all external APIs including Carto APIs
+- ✅ Integration tests for all core flows
+- ✅ Carto API integration tests
+- ✅ Map artifact tests (ready for implementation)
+- ✅ Test helpers and utilities
+- ✅ Improved test precision

+The test suite is ready for use and prepared for future feature implementations.